turingschool/full-circle/README.md

 ## Deployment

 Make sure the tests are passing on
-[Travis CI](https://travis-ci.org/turingschool/full-circle) and then deploy to Heroku staging followed by production.
+[Circle CI](https://circleci.com/gh/turingschool/full-circle).
+When code is merged into master and CI goes green, the app will auto deploy to staging.

-To deploy to staging: `git push staging master`.
-To deploy to production: `git push heroku master`.
+Deploys to production are done manually via `git push heroku master`.

 The above assumed you have `staging` and `heroku` remotes set up to point to the below Heroku apps.

 The app runs on Heroku and has a staging and a production environment.